alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 # Analyses

-In the spirit of open and repeatable science, we provide the electronic lab book associated with this project.
-This serves as:
+This electronic lab book serves as:

 1) A record of the decisions made during data processing and analysis

-2) A clear record of the analyses including links to data, scripts, and final figures and tables.
+2) A clear record of the analyses including links to data, scripts, and final outputs

 ## Analyses: